brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-andrei-codrescu.md

       Times, New York Magazine, the Paris Review, American Poetry Review, and the Brooklyn Rail.
 She lives in Brooklyn and teaches literature and creative writing at NYU and the New School. "
-  - person: john-godfrey
-    event_bio: "John Godfrey was born in Massena, N.Y. in 1945.
-He is the author of 14 collections of poetry, including The City Keeps: Selected and New Poems 1966-2014 (Wave Books, May 2016).
-He received an A.B. from Princeton University in 1967, and took a B.S. in Nursing from Columbia University in 1994.
-He has received fellowships from the General Electric Foundation (1984), the Foundation for Contemporary Arts (2009), and the Z Foundation (2013), and was winner of a Foundation for Contemporary Arts Grant for 2009..
-He retired in 2011 after 17 years as a nurse clinician in HIV/AIDS.
-      He has lived in the East Village of Manhattan since the 1960s."
   - person: elinor-nauen
     event_bio: >
       Elinor Nauen’s books include CARS & Other Poems, American Guys, So Late